-Our microscopes form the platform for complete ophthalmology imaging and workflow solutions by seamlessly integrating advanced imaging technologies such as Optical Coherence Tomography (OCT) and high definition 3D or 2D display and documentation.
+Leica ophthalmology microscopes form the platform for complete ophthalmology imaging and workflow solutions by seamlessly integrating advanced imaging technologies, such as Optical Coherence Tomography (OCT) and high-definition display and documentation features.

 Since most types of eye surgery do not require much movement, ophthalmic surgeons often stay in the same position while performing procedures.
 Consequently, maintaining a comfortable working posture and avoiding muscle fatigue and strain is another significant challenge in ophthalmic surgery.